 The above sensitivities are set at a 1 in 20 likelihood.
-In addition, other scenarios were produced including a climate change scenario and scenarios testing volumes and business mix risks in the medium term.
+In addition, other scenarios were produced including a climate change scenario, an economic downturn and cost of living scenario, and scenarios testing volumes and business mix risks in the medium term.
 These all demonstrate that the Company is well capitalised and this is projected to remain the case over the business planning horizon.
 Reinsurance mitigates the impact of mortality and morbidity risks and although market risks do have a significant impact on surplus, the solvency is much less sensitive due to the offsetting capital impacts.
 Scenarios with greater impacts emerging over time can be mitigated by management actions.
 The capital buffer is sufficient to absorb a moderate stress or scenario over a one-year period.